How to get to Prague?

-To get to the example at the airport, Terminal landet man dort am 2, at least from the countries of the Schengen Agreement.
-A detailed look at the ATM at the airport.
+It is, for example, at the airport, where you land on the terminal 2, at least from the countries of the Schengen Agreement.
+A detailed look at the ATMs at the airport.

 Prague has an excellent public transport system, with which one can move conveniently located in the city.
-A single ticket costs 32 Crowns (as.
+A single ticket costs 32 Crowns (such as.
 1,20 Euro).
-It is worth it, Day- to buy or 3-day tickets, since these are valid for all public transport (Bus, Tram and Metro).
-Better than a 3-day ticket (310 Kronen as. β¬ 11,30) is respectively 24 To buy tickets hours, this cost 110 Crowns (as. β¬ 4).
+Worth it, Day- to buy or 3-day tickets, since these are valid for all public transport (Bus, Tram and Metro).
+Better than a 3-day ticket (310 Kronen as. β¬ 11,30) is respectively 24 To buy tickets hours, this cost 110 Crowns (such as. β¬ 4).
 In general, one should always remember, his ticket stamped / devalue, since otherwise regarded as Dodger and the penalties for a “Replacement ticket” are quite high.
-For more information about prices, Departure times u.Γ€. can be found on the website of the Prague Public Transport Company (Caution, updated timetables are available only in Czech version).
+For more information about prices, Departure times u.Γ€. can be found on the website of the Prague Public Transport Company (Danger, updated timetables are available only in Czech version).

-A taxi ride within the city of Prague will cost a base price of 40 Crowns, the mileage costs approximately 30 Crowns at Beech.
+A taxi ride in the city of Prague will cost a base price of 40 Crowns, of kilometers driven costs about 30 Crowns to book.

-From the airport to the Old Town of Prague taxi will cost approximately 6-700 Crowns, from the old town of Prague is the Prague Castle for the taxi about 300 to 400 To pay for crowns.
-On the side of Prag Airport Taxi You can find the latest prices and can order a taxi online.
+From the airport in Prague's Old Town, the taxi costs about 6-700 Crowns, from the Old Town of Prague Prague Castle is for the taxi about 300 to 400 To pay crowns.
+On the side of Prag Airport Taxi You will find the current prices and can also pre-order a taxi online.
 It makes sense, to negotiate the price in advance with the Taxista.

-The Taxistas speak mostly English, often also German, at least the numbers and understand the places they intended.
-Caution, if the Taxista can not speak English or German with you or wants.
-Then prefer to take a colleague, then there is no major (Voice) Problems.
+The Taxistas usually speak English, often German, at least the numbers and the places they understand determined.
+Caution, if the Taxista neither English nor can speak German with you or wants.
+Better to take a colleague, then there is no major (Linguistics) Issues.

 The pΓΌnkliche clean and Prague Metro is published annually by 600 Million passengers used.
-The subway features 3 Lines and 57 Stations.
+The metro has 3 Lines and 57 Stations.

 Line A (Green) – from east to west